AgustinSRG/Pokemon-Showdown-Node-Bot/README.md

 ```
 $ npm install --production
 ```
-If you want to use `Gulp` test, install all dependencies with `npm install`
+If you want to use `npm test` for developement, install all dependencies with `npm install`

 Now, to start the bot use:
 ```